walter-a-jablonowski/sys-2/ai.md

         - then remove all non alpha numeric chars
         - add a unique user and date behind, seperated by hyphen: "-Default-YYMMDDHHMMSS" (the user currently is "Default" only)
+    - each instance may also have a field "type" which isn't explicitly defined here
   - /MyType
     - def.yml type definition, contains: definitions of special data fields for this type with basic validation
     - ready_only.php: renders a read only version of the instance data